OleksiiBlezniuk/react-reusable-button-task/README.md

 # React reusable button task

 Given the "Movie search" app purpose of wich is to search movies and save them to favourites list.
-After recent team planning your team decided to expand this app ability and to create new pages.
+After recent team planning your team decided to expand this app and to create new pages.
 Considering that - you were decided to create a reusable button component to make your life a bit easier.

 ## Task

 Your task is to create a reusable button component.
-Write code in Button.tsx and Button.module.scss
+Write code in `Button.tsx` and `Button.module.scss`

 Keep in mind that there are: